qxxxb/dotfiles/README.md

 ## Static IP

-See the "Static IP Address Assignment" assign from [this page](https://ubuntu.com/server/docs/network-configuration).
+See the "Static IP Address Assignment" section from [this page](https://ubuntu.com/server/docs/network-configuration).

 ## SSH Server